snehaldangroshiya/sprint-report/docs/SERVER_MODES.md

 ## Available Tools (All Modes)

-All three modes provide access to the same 14 MCP tools:
+All four modes provide access to the same MCP tools:

 **Jira Tools**:
 1. `jira_get_sprints` - Get sprints for a board